MZ1387/ReactNative_Albums/README.md

 # ReactNative_Albums

-A music application to learn the fundamentals of React Native: Styling, Images, Flexbox, ScrollView, TouchableOpacity.
+A music application to learn the fundamentals of React Native: Styling, Images, Flexbox, ScrollView, TouchableOpacity, onPress.

 ## Technologies Used